ardo-o/taco-cholos-web/README.md

 2. Install the required Python packages using `pip install -r requirements.txt`.
 3. Ensure your MySQL server is running.
 4. Set up environment variables, particularly the `DBPass` variable, containing the database password.
+5. Execute the `SQL_inject.sql` file to add the appropriate table structure to your MySQL database.

 ## Running the Application